GenericMappingTools/gmt/doc_classic/rst/source/GMT_Docs.rst

 time-series, and gridded data sets, and display these data in a variety of forms ranging from simple *x*--*y* plots to maps and color-coded, perspective, and shaded-relief illustrations.
-GMT uses the *PostScript* page description language [*Adobe Systems Inc.*, 1990].
+GMT uses the PostScript page description language [*Adobe Systems Inc.*, 1990].
-With *PostScript*, multiple plot files can easily be superimposed to create arbitrarily complex images in gray tones or full color.
+With PostScript, multiple plot files can easily be superimposed to create arbitrarily complex images in gray tones or full color.
-Line drawings, bitmapped images, and text can be easily combined in one illustration. *PostScript* plot files are device-independent: The same file can be printed at 300 dots per inch (dpi) on a cheap printer or converted to a high-resolution PNG image for online usage.
+Line drawings, bitmapped images, and text can be easily combined in one illustration.
+PostScript plot files are device-independent: The same file can be printed at 300 dots per inch (dpi) on a cheap printer or converted to a high-resolution PNG image for online usage.
 GMT software is written as a set of UNIX tools [3]_ and is totally self-contained and fully documented.
 The system is offered free of charge and is distributed over the Internet [*Wessel and Smith, 1991; 1995; 1998*; *Wessel et al., 2013*].
-The *PostScript* plots are easily converted to other formats, such as PDF or any raster image [4]_.
+The PostScript plots are easily converted to other formats, such as PDF or any raster image [4]_.

 The original version 1.0 of GMT was released in the summer of 1988